18th Engineer Brigade (United States): Vietnam War

-The 18th Engineer Brigade was reactivated on 16 July 1965 at Fort Bragg, N.C. and prepared for deployment to Vietnam.
-The 18th Engineer Brigade entered Vietnam in September 1965 with the responsibility for overseeing all Army Engineering operations in Vietnam until the establishment of the U.S. Army Engineer Command, Vietnam, in late 1966.
+The 18th Engineer Brigade was reactivated on 16 July 1965 at Fort Bragg, N.C. and prepared for deployment to South Vietnam.
+The 18th Engineer Brigade entered South Vietnam in September 1965 with the responsibility for overseeing all Army engineering operations in Vietnam until the establishment of the U.S. Army Engineer Command, Vietnam, in late 1966.

 Under the command of Colonel C. Craig Cannon, the Brigade prepared for deployment to Vietnam.
-The Advance Party of the 18th Engineer Brigade arrived at Saigon's Tan Son Nhut Air Base on 3 September 1965.
-Three days later, Brigadier General Robert R. Ploger assumed command of the Brigade.
+The advance party of the 18th Engineer Brigade arrived at Saigon's Tan Son Nhut Air Base on 3 September 1965.
+Three days later, Brigadier general Robert R. Ploger assumed command of the Brigade.
 Within two weeks, the Brigade Headquarters at Tan Son Nhut was fully operational.
 It had been preceded by the 35th Engineer Group, which built Cam Ranh Bay on a peninsula of sand and in a hostile environment.
 The brigade assumed responsibility for I Corps and II Corps in the northern part of South Vietnam.
 The 937th Engineer Group (Combat) at Qui Nhơn was assigned to the Brigade in June 1966.

 Its initial activities centered around rapid development of the port facilities, ammunition dumps, base camps and airfields necessary to support the build-up of US combat forces deploying to Vietnam.
 During the initial construction phases its combat engineer battalions also provided support for search and destroy missions and defensive operations with the 101st Airborne Division near Ninh Hoa and the 4th Infantry Division at Pleiku.